ESRS: A beginner's guide to the EU's sustainability reporting standards.

 3. Identify material topics and data points

-Based on the assessments above, identify the material topics that you’ll report on.
-This is important because you’ll need to read and understand the guidance for the corresponding topics and report on the specific data points for that topic.
-There are over 1,100 data points listed by EFRAG for all standards.
-You don’t have to collect and report data for all – only the general ones and the topics that are material to your organisation.
+Based on the assessments above, identify the material topics that you'll report on.
+This is important because you'll need to read and understand the guidance for the corresponding topics and report on the specific data points for that topic.
+The original standards listed over 1,100 data points, though the revised 2026 set cuts the mandatory ones by more than 60%.
+You don't have to collect and report data for all – only the general ones and the topics that are material to your organisation.

 4. Collect data